 - China A-shares

 Malaysians might be disappointed to learn that KLSE is not included.
+I know, I know.
+Malaysia is a small country and the market is not mature.
 Personally for me, it’s not really an issue as opening a CDS account with any local brokerage is a fairly straightforward process, albeit not as seamless and paperless.

-However, if you’re a really active trader and trades in a lot of different markets, then Tiger Brokers might not fulfill all your requirements.
+If you’re a really active trader and trades in a lot of different markets, then Tiger Brokers might not fulfill all your requirements.
+However, its pretty good and enough for new to intermediate levels of traders or investors.

 Lack of deposit options